 With so many facets to a thorough security plan, a lack of governance from a CCSO can lead to miscommunications and a lack of insights and training for chief executives.

 As the world changes, so do business operations.
 In our fast-paced, hyper-connected society, companies are facing more opportunities, challenges, and scrutinization than ever before.
-In order for organizations to withstand these changes, the C-suite has to expand.
+For organizations to withstand these changes, the C-suite has to expand.